pauly/lightwaverf/README.md

       exclude:
         room: true

-This would exclude the room from commands directed at all rooms.
+This would exclude the room called 'lounge' from commands directed at all rooms.

     room:
     - name: lounge